Darvinte Parinamam: Production

 Directed by Jijo Antony of Konthayum Poonoolum.
 Prithviraj Sukumaran and Chemban Vinod Jose does the lead roles, while Chandini Sreedharan was selected as the female lead against Prithviraj.
 Prithviraj, Santhosh Sivan, Arya, and Shaji Nadesan signed to produce the film under the production and distribution company August Cinema.
 Filming commenced on 1 October at Fort Kochi in Ernakulam.

 Critical reception

-The Times of India rated it 3.0 out of 5.0 and said "Director Jijo Anthony's Darvinte Parinamam might have a formulaic story of the protagonist leading a happy life till a villain wreaks havoc.
+The Times of India rated it 3.0 out of 5.0 and said "Director Jijo Antony's Darvinte Parinamam might have a formulaic story of the protagonist leading a happy life till a villain wreaks havoc.
 The hero then evolves and seeks salvation.
 What makes this film different is the perspective from which it is intentionally told.
 The story and concept hold promise, but the execution falters due to the lack of clarity in the script and direction.
 The emotional turmoil that Prithviraj's character undergoes after a tragedy obviously has the audience rooting for him and sympathizing less for Darvin.
 The latter's perspective, crudely shown, seems diluted to glorify the movie's apparent hero".

-'Nowrunning' rated it 2 out of 5 and said that 'Darvinte Parinamam' does put forward the buoyant suggestion every now and then that something better is lying in wait just around the corner.
-But it carries on babbling continually, almost as if not knowing when to stop, and at the end of it all, is left with nothing but a few sparsely delightful moments here or there.